 Through its program of researchers-in-residence, the center each year sponsors the research of twenty-five to thirty predoctoral and postdoctoral scholars, who spend three to nine months in residence.
 Typically, people from Mexico receive over half of these awards, which are made through an open, international competition.
 Other visiting fellows come from Europe, Canada, Latin America, and East Asia.
-The center's permanent academic staff also conducts long-term studies of political change in Mexico, the U.S.-Mexico border environment, Mexican migration to the U.S., and social and economic consequences of North American economic integration.
+The center's permanent academic staff also conducts long-term studies of political change and the administration of justice in Mexico, environmental problems in Mexico and the U.S.-Mexico borderlands, Mexican immigration to the U.S., and new forms of North American economic integration.
 The center publishes much of the research conducted under its auspices.

-Each summer, the center conducts a six-week seminar in studies of the United States for twenty to twenty-five Latin American social scientists and nonacademic professionals.
+Each summer, the center conducts a sixweek seminar in studies of the United States for twenty-three Latin American social scientists and nonacademic professionals.

-The center's interdisciplinary Research Seminar on Mexico and U.S.-Mexican Relations, which meets weekly throughout the academic year, and its research library attract leading researchers from throughout the United States, Mexico, and other countries.
+The center's interdisciplinary Research Seminar on Mexico and U.S.-Mexican Relations, which meets weekly throughout the academic year, featuring presentations of recent research by scholars from throughout the United States, Mexico, and other countries.
 In addition, several research workshops on specialized subjects are held each year.

-The center has a very active public education program, which includes frequent briefings for journalists, public officials, and community groups.
+The center has an active public education program, which includes frequent briefings for journalists, public officials, and community groups.